Menopause Fact Sheet

 Mood problems and anxiety

-Self Care: Rest, regular sleep, exercise, relaxation and mindfulness can all help.
+Self-Care: Rest, regular sleep, exercise, relaxation and mindfulness can all help.

 Cognitive behavioural therapy (CBT), a type of talking therapy, can help – your GP practice may be able to refer you and it can sometimes be provided online.